meekrosoft/compliancedb-install/README.md

 ## Step 2 - Retrieve images

-Use the deploy keys provided with your licence to pull the images
+Use the docker registry credentials provided with your licence to pull the images

     docker login registry.gitlab.com
     docker-compose pull